Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-001_Procurement_Request.md

 ## Evidence Classification

-**Simulated Objective Evidence — Educational Portfolio Use Only**
+**Evidence ID:** EV-001
+**Evidence Type:** Procurement Request
+**Related Assessment Areas:** QA-01, QA-03, QA-04
+**Simulation Status:** Fictional record created for educational portfolio purposes.

+---

+## Portfolio Disclaimer

-This document was created to support a simulated procurement quality assurance assessment.
-It does not represent an actual DOE, Bechtel, nuclear facility, supplier, or government-contractor procurement record.
+This document is simulated objective evidence created for an independent educational portfolio project.
+All organizations, personnel, procurement information, suppliers, transactions, and records are fictional.
+It does not represent an actual DOE, Bechtel, nuclear-facility, supplier, or government-contractor procurement record.